Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model

-In summary, our contributions are as follows: \begin{itemize} \item We propose an unsupervised pansharpening method (PLRDiff) that utilizes the low-rank property of HSI and the unconditional diffusion model.
+In summary, our contributions are as follows: \begin{itemize} \item We propose an unsupervised pansharpening method (PLRDiff) that utilizes the low-rank property of HS image and the unconditional diffusion model.
 The diffusion model has the strong power to directly learn the image distribution, which is irrelevant to any degradations.
 The image degradation information can be additionally encoded in the sampling process, which makes the proposed method flexible to handle different degradations. \item We propose an easy-to-implement projection strategy for an efficient generation.
-Specifically, we consider projecting the HRMS image into a subspace base on the low-rank property of HSI.
+Specifically, we consider projecting the HRHS image into a subspace base on the low-rank property of HS image.
 The subspace has a lower spectral dimension so we could conveniently and effectively perform the sampling in this subspace. \item Our PLRDiff method is unsupervised and has a natural ability to generalize.
 Thus it is flexible to be applied to different datasets and degradation conditions.
-Extensive experiments on the benchmark datasets show that our PLRDiff method achieves better performance than traditional model-based approaches and has better generalization ability than DL-based approaches. \end{itemize}
+Extensive experiments show that our PLRDiff method achieves better performance than traditional model-based approaches and has better generalization ability than DL-based approaches. \end{itemize}

 This work is organized as follows.
-In Sec. \ref{sec-related-work}, we review the previous pansharpening methods.
+In Sec. \ref{sec-related-work}, we review the previous HS pansharpening methods.
 In Sec. \ref{notation}, we define some notations.
-In Sec. \ref{sec-main-method}, we present the proposed unsupervised low-rank diffusion model for pansharpening in detail.
-In Sec. \ref{sec-experiments}, we conduct several experiments on different datasets and degradations.
+In Sec. \ref{sec-main-method}, we present the proposed unsupervised low-rank diffusion model for HS pansharpening in detail.
+In Sec. \ref{sec-experiments}, we conduct several experiments on different datasets to verify the effectiveness of the proposed method.
 In Sec. \ref{sec-discussion}, we make some discussions for our method.
-In Sec. \ref{conclusion}, we draw a conclusion.